“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 Eva was single, and her parents were gone.
 The house gave her a place where she knew she belonged, a place where she could be vulnerable and entirely herself.
 When some everyday crisis knocked her off balance, she now had a soft place to land.

-But then the crises intensified.
+But the crises intensified.
 In the space of two days, she was laid off from a newspaper job and received a cancer diagnosis.
 She had refused Cobra, which she says “earned its name” by costing $900 a month.
 She wound up needing four surgeries to beat the cancer.
 And in the downturn after the 2008 recession, finding another job proved impossible.
 “Try McDonalds,” friends urged.
 “Try Starbucks.”
 Places like that did not want to hire someone they figured would leave soon, so Eva wound up scrubbing toilets and walking dogs.
 Her savings drained away.
-The day before Thanksgiving 2013, the sheriff, city workers, “and the flying monkeys they hired to break down my back door” came and moved all her stuff out to the street.
+The day before Thanksgiving 2013, she says, the sheriff, city workers, “and the flying monkeys they hired to break down my back door” came and moved every carefully chosen, sentimental possession out to the street.

 A home not only contains, it welcomes.
 That is hospitality—rooted in “hospital,” a place where you heal.